Portrait of Juliette Récamier

 Portrait of Juliette Récamier is an oil-on-canvas painting by the French painter François Gérard, created in 1802.
-It depicts the Parisian salonier Juliette Récamier, a famous beauty of his time, in a classic pose, but with an unmistakable sensuality.
+It depicts the Parisian salonier Juliette Récamier, a famous beauty of the time, in a classic pose, but with an unmistakable sensuality.
 The painting is held in the Musée Carnavalet, in Paris.

 History

 Juliette Récamier (1777–1849), née Bernard, was the wife of the wealthy and much older banker Jacques Récamier (1751–1830).
 Since 1799 she held a popular salon in Paris for many years, which became an important meeting place for artists and intellectuals, many of whom were opponents of Napoleon.
 She was known for her beauty and was portrayed several times by various prominent painters.

 In 1800, the neoclassical painter Jacques-Louis David painted her in a classical pose and dress, with her reclined on a type of sofa that would later be named after her: a récamier.
 However, she was dissatisfied with what she thought was David's cold approach, and she commissioned instead his pupil François Gérard to make a new portrait of her.
 When he knew of this, David decided to leave her portrait unfinished.